 - ¼ cup (31 g) powdered sugar

-- 1 tsp instant espresso powder, if desired
+- 1 teaspoon instant espresso powder, if desired

 - Place the finely chopped chocolate (and espresso powder, if using) in a medium bowl.
 In a small saucepan (or in a microwave-safe measuring cup), bring ½ (120 ml) cup of the heavy cream to a gentle simmer.
 Remove from the heat and pour over the finely chopped chocolate.
 Cover the bowl with plastic wrap and set aside for 5 minutes, then stir until smooth.
 Set aside the chocolate cream.